canonical/ubuntu-pro-docs/verify-pro-client-version.rst

 * sudo access on your Ubuntu user account

-1. Make sure that your systme is up to date:
+1. Make sure that your system is up to date:

     $ sudo apt update && sudo apt upgrade

-2. Check the verison of your Pro client:
+2. Check the version of your Pro client:

 .. code-block:: bash

     $ pro --version
     35.1ubuntu0~25.04

 The latest version of Pro is ``35``.
-If you do no have the latest version, update it by running:
+If you do not have the latest version, update it by running:

 .. code-block:: bash